osgi/osgi.enroute.site/_source/_book/200-quick-start.md

 TODO: remove the bnd annotations from the profile.

-## Create a run Descriptor
+## Create a Run Descriptor

 We now have a project.
 This project cannot run yet, we need to add a run specification.
 So select `File/New/Run Descriptor`.
 In this wizard.
 Call it `hello`, this will later be the name of our application.
 Then select the `OSGi enRoute Base Launcher` template.
-This will open the Resolve tab:
+This will open the Run tab:

 ![Resolve tab](/img/book/qs/resolve.jpg)